 Applications and screenings must be associated with an online category so they can be displayed in the application.
 When associating a screening with an online category, an order can be applied which dictates the display order of the screening relative to other screenings within the same category.
-When associating an application with an online category an order can be applied which dictates the display order of the application relative to other applications within the same category.
+When associating an application with an online category an order can be applied which dictates the display order of the applications within the same category.